The Hagedorn temperature of AdS5/CFT4 at finite coupling via the Quantum Spectral Curve: Introduction

 The proposal \cite{Harmark:2017yrv} for calculating the Hagedorn temperature of $\mbox{AdS}_5$/$\mbox{CFT}_4$ via integrability is as follows.
 Define $F(T)$ to be the free energy per unit classical scaling dimension in the limit of large classical scaling dimension of the spin chain associated with planar $\CN=4$ SYM theory.
 Then the Hagedorn temperature $T_{\rm H}$ in units of the $S^3$ radius is determined by

 for zero chemical potentials.
 This can be seen from the fact that Eq.\ \eqref{eq: Hagedorn eq} determines the temperature beyond which the planar partition function of $\mathcal{N}=4$ SYM theory is singular.
 The free energy is computed from so-called Thermodynamic Bethe Ansatz (TBA) equations \cite{Harmark:2017yrv}, which are an infinite system of integral equations.
 In Ref.\ \cite{Harmark:2017yrv}, we have solved these equations perturbatively at weak coupling, reproducing the know tree-level result \cite{Sundborg:1999ue} and one-loop correction \cite{Spradlin:2004pp} as well as finding the previously unknown two-loop correction.
 In principle, one can employ the TBA equations to compute higher order corrections to $T_{\rm H}$ and to find $T_{\rm H}$ numerically at finite coupling as well.
-This is, however, not the most efficient approach.
+In practice, however, the nature of these equations massively complicates perturbative calculations and severely limits the numeric accuracy one can achieve at finite coupling.